bawaaah/WeatherApp/README.md

     npm install

-3. Obtain an API key from a weather service
+3. Obtain an API key from a weather service(OpenWeatherMap)

 4. Create a .env file in the root directory of your project and add the following line